Mental health concerns? We can help... CLICK HERE for confidential screening & referral.

 There is more to being a student than going to class and WVNCC wants to assure equal opportunity to students who choose to attend campus events and participate in the campus community.
 The ASC works with students and appropriate campus staff/departments to ensure that students with disabilities have access to all non-academic student programs and activities.
 Non-academic accommodations may be requested related to programs, services, jobs, activities, or facilities to ensure equitable opportunity to engage in the campus environment and with the campus community.

 Accommodation requests for participation in any non-academic, school-related activity, program or service should be made through the ASC in the same manner that academic accommodation requests are made.
 Students are responsible for making requests that require time to plan for or implement in advance.

 Eligibility for Services

-Electronic Resources for Faculty, Staff, and Students
+Electronic Resource for Faculty, Staff and Students

 The following resources can guide you through disabilities services at Northern, as well as ADA compliance and disability law.

 - ADA-One: Provides guidance on ADA law and compliance in higher education

 - AHEAD: (Association on Higher Education and Disability): Link to the main website